maaz-web-dev/carZone/README.md

 ## Features

-- **User Registration and Login**:
+### User Registration and Login
-  - Users can sign up with their name and email.
+- Users can register using their name and email.
 - A welcome email is sent with a randomly generated password.
 - Users can log in using their email and password.

-- **Dashboard**:
+- Passwords can be updated after login.

+### Dashboard
-  - Displays the total number of registered cars in the system.
+- Displays the total number of registered categories and cars.
+- Shows recent activity logs.

+### CRUD Operations
-- **CRUD Operations**:
+- **Categories**:
-  - **Categories**: Add, view, update, and delete categories (e.g., Sedan, SUV, Hatchback).
+  - Add, view, update, and delete categories (e.g., Sedan, SUV, Hatchback).
+  - Supports pagination and sorting.
+- **Cars**:
-  - **Cars**: Add, view, update, and delete cars, with attributes like color, model, make, registration number, price, fuel type, and mileage.
+  - Add, view, update, and delete cars.
+  - Attributes include category, color, model, make, registration number, price, fuel type, mileage, and year.

-- **Security**:
+  - Supports pagination and sorting.

+### Security
 - JWT-based authentication for route protection.
-  - XSS protection for input data.
+- XSS protection through input validation.

-- **Frontend**:
+- Client-side and server-side validation.

+### Frontend
+- Uses **Material UI (MUI)** for UI components.
 - Responsive sign-in and sign-up pages.
-  - A dashboard for managing cars and categories.
+- Dashboard for managing cars and categories.
-  - Data tables for sorting and pagination.
+- Data tables with sorting and pagination.

 ---